JiazhengChai/synergyDRL/README.md

-# Softlearning

-Softlearning is a deep reinforcement learning toolbox for training maximum entropy policies in continuous domains.

-This implementation uses Tensorflow.
+# Synergy analysis source code

 # Our special notes
+This implementation uses Tensorflow and it is based on the library Softlearning  https://github.com/rail-berkeley/softlearning.
 We customized the softlearning codebase to run our experiments.
 Author of modification: Chai Jiazheng e-mail:chai.jiazheng.q1@dc.tohoku.ac.jp